Job Title: Program Officer

 OneStar Foundation seeks to fill the full-time position of Program Officer.
 This position supports the development and implementation of OneStar’s grants portfolio in the area of AmeriCorps.
 Primary functions are related to supporting OneStar’s role in administering the AmeriCorps Texas program, primarily providing support and monitoring compliance with programmatic management of AmeriCorps Texas grants.
 The Program Officer position performs moderately complex professional work under general supervision with moderate latitude for the use of initiative and independent judgment.
-This position reports to the Manager of AmeriCorps Texas and serves on the AmeriCorps Texas team, currently with 10 people total.
-This position description is planned through December 31, 2024 through support from American Rescue Plan funds.
-OneStar hopes to continue this position past that date and will continue to assess portfolio needs and funding opportunities.
+This position reports to the Manager of AmeriCorps Texas and serves on the AmeriCorps Texas team, currently with 9 people total.

 The successful candidate will be a self-motivated, hands-on, organized professional with a positive, can-do attitude.
 They must enjoy the challenges and rigors of a growing and evolving service-oriented organization and must enjoy working with a variety of organizations, including faith-based and small grassroots community organizations.
 Flexibility, focus and commitment to the goals of the organization will be critical.